 If you fly frequently and enjoy luxurious travel perks, a premium travel rewards card, such as The Platinum Card® from American Express or The Business Platinum Card® from American Express may be your solution.

 Some of the offers below are no longer available and may be out of date.

-If you’re looking forward to traveling in 2021 and beyond, a premium travel rewards card, such as The Platinum Card® from American Express or The Business Platinum Card® from American Express, may be a good long-term fit.
+If you’re looking forward to traveling in 2022 and beyond, a premium travel card, such as The Platinum Card® from American Express or The Business Platinum Card® from American Express, may be a good long-term fit.

 Along with high-value benefits, both cards currently offer generous introductory bonuses.
 The American Express Platinum card offers 100,000 bonus points when they spend $6,000 in the first six months of card membership, as well as an elevated rewards rate of 10 points per dollar on eligible purchases at restaurants and when you Shop Small in the U.S. in the first six months (on up to $25,000 in combined purchases).
 Meanwhile, small-business owners can earn 85,000 points after spending $15,000 in the first three months with the Amex Business Platinum card.

 These are among the most generous offers ever for the two cards, so now is a great time to apply.

 In addition to sharing similar annual fees, the American Express Platinum cards both offer bonus points on flights and prepaid hotels booked on American Express Travel.
 The most notable difference is that one is designed for business owners and the other is geared toward consumers.